Immiora/the-narrow/wiki/quests/SessionLog.md

 Irata: things have been going suspiciously well for us lately: hobgoblins retreat, trade and crop improving, our political standing is improving.
 Irina: house of Dainyr is setting this up.
 Father took 12 guard when he left.
 Alaion and Irina disagree about what to do: whether it is okay to keep Tobbin or not.

 Gygas is interrogating the captain.
 Wants to tell us why he took the boy but cannot tell us.
 He pushed the boy out of his own will.
 Gygas goes through the captain's belongings: ship's manifest, rapier, dagger, purse with silver, document that carries our seal.
 John Tappisher is his name.
-Black firepowder: used in the mines of North, cant tell us how he got it.
+Black firepowder: used in the mines of North (Screelands), cant tell us how he got it.
 Magic does not wear off.
 All is fair in love and war.

 Dainyrs are from South Downs: North-West from us.
 Everything north-west of Magdalen is considered North mines.